How to mix Mathematics with another field of study

 A Bachelor of Arts with a second major in Mathematics?
 You can do that at Dalhousie.
 It might surprise you to discover that you can combine completely different fields of study into one degree.

 There are a variety of ways to combine a major in Mathematics with many other academic programs.
 It’s no more difficult than doing a regular Mathematics degree, and provides you with a formidable combination of two skill sets to take into the job market.

 Combinations to consider:

 Bachelor of Science

-Double major or combined honours: As part of a double major or combined honours program, Mathematics can be combined with any other Faculty of Arts or Science major or honours subjects, with the exception of Environmental Science.
+Double major or combined honours: As part of a double major or combined honours program, Mathematics can be combined with any other Faculty of Arts or Science major or honours subjects.
 If it is combined with an Arts subject, a larger number of credits must be taken in Mathematics.